yigityuce/N2MS/Languages & Frameworks/Typescript/README.md

 # Modules

-* Every module system is valid like:
+* All module systems are valid.
   * UMD
   * AMD
   * CommonJS
+* Contains both declaration and code.

 ## Ambient Modules
 * The javascript modules that does not have type declarations can be declared with **ambient** module.
-* Every declaration file can be written into seperate files.
+* Each module declarations can be written into seperate files.
-* But common practice is using a large declaration file.
+* But common practice is using a single large declaration file.
 * Module names must be placed into quotes to do import operation.

 ```ts